-Visual Design is all around us: street signs, film, social media, websites, and more.
-The more we understand how the design world works, the better we are positioned to sort through what’s good and what’s bad in this arena.
-Thinking in a visual way gives us a tool for creative problem solving and thinking through issues to their cores.
-Projects will include logos, branding materials, posters, and social media image posts among other things.
+Visual Design is all around us: street signs, films, social media, websites, and more.
+Thinking in a visual way gives us yet another tool for creative problem solving and thinking.

 Date & Time

 Student need either the Photoshop/Lightroom combo for individuals at $9.99 a month for a year OR the full Creative Cloud Suite for students for $19.99 a month for a year if you want access to all the Adobe programs.
 Students also need a sketchbook, pencil/pen, and markers.